patternplate/patternplate/docs/guides/getting-started.md

 ### What to expect

-* Use `create-patternplate` to initialize a new project
+* Use the `create-patternplate` commandline tool to initialize a new project
 * Learn how to start the `patternplate` dev server

 ### You'll need